 7. Reset PRAM

 PRAM is the Parameter Random Access Memory on macOS that is responsible for storing system settings.
 To fix the “MacBook keyboard not working” issue, you can try resetting the PRAM on your Mac.

 - Reboot your device and when the Apple logo appears, press the Command+Option+P+R keys.

 - As soon as you hear a chime or a startup sound, release the keys.

 Reboot your device to check if it fixed the issue.

-TuneUpMyMac is your one-stop solution to fine-tune your Mac’s performance in just a few clicks.
-This nifty tool cleans up your Mac, frees up storage space, and speeds up your device to make it more stable.
+Cleanup My System is your one-stop solution to fine-tune your Mac’s performance in just a few clicks.
+This nifty tool thoroughly cleans your Mac, frees up storage space, and speeds up your device to make it more stable.

 This wraps up our quick guide on the “How to Fix MacBook keyboard not working” issue.
 After following the above-mentioned workarounds, if you’re still experiencing any issues, then we advise you to visit a nearby Apple Store to get your device physically inspected.

 Do let us know which solution worked out the best for you.
 Feel free to hit the comments space!